cboulay/BCPyElectrophys/README.md

 Git:

-Change to BCI2000's parent directory. `git checkout git://github.com/cboulay/BCPyElectrophys.git`
+Change to BCI2000's parent directory. `git clone git://github.com/cboulay/BCPyElectrophys.git`

-If you are using the OgreRenderer, don't forget to `git submodule init` and `git submodule update`.
+If you are using the OgreRenderer, don't forget to `git submodule update --init`.

 Tag: